Eight-ball: Equipment

 The regulation size of a table's playing surface is 9 by 4.5 ft, with the between-cushion area being 100 by 50 in, though exact dimensions may vary slightly by manufacturer.
 Some leagues and tournaments using the World Standardized Rules may allow smaller sizes, down to 7 by 3.5 ft.
 Early 20th-century 10 by 5 ft models are occasionally also still used.
-Professional competition generally employs regulation tables, while the amateur championships of various leagues, including BCAPL, VNEA, and APA, use the seven-foot tables in order to fit more of them into the hosting venue.
+Professional competition generally employs regulation tables, while the amateur championships of various leagues, including BCAPL, VNEA, and APA, use the seven-foot tables to fit more of them into the hosting venue.